 Damp Proofing – DryRod Shop

-Do it Yourself for $16 per metre!
+Do it Yourself for less than $20 per metre!
 Just drill a 12mm hole and insert the rod!

 Do it yourself with DRYROD the revolutionary new treatment for eradicating Rising (Salt) Damp.
 No liquids, no bottles, no mess, no smell.
 DRYROD damp-proofing rods are patented 12mm diameter grooved rods that carry a powerful water repellent material.
 They are simply inserted into 12mm holes in the mortar lines of a building.
 Once they are inserted, the rods will start to dry out the wall, the carrier rods will slowly diffuse water repellent deep into the damp masonry, curing to form a powerful barrier to further damp ingress.
 Tests have shown that DRYROD has much better diffusion characteristics than any conventional damp-proofing product.

 Installing DRYROD is extremely quick and easy.
 The step-by-step guide on this page outlines how to use DRYROD to damp-proof a standard brick wall.
 The same principles apply with thicker stone walls with random mortar courses simply by drilling in the lowest possible mortar course above ground level.

 Required: Hammer Drill, 12mm Masonry Drill Bit, Tape Measure, Disposable Rubber Gloves